venice-timones/phylodynamic-workflow-1/03-subsampleSequencesMindanao/input/README.md

 # Folder for input
-Put here the input files.
+Put here the input files to be subsampled to Mindanao only.

+Input:

+* One sequence file: `.fasta`
+* One metadata file: `.tsv`